Amanda in fall

 Brandywine Falls in the fall

 Lastly, we can’t talk about fall without mentioning our very own national park, Cuyahoga Valley.
-This free national park has miles of beautiful forests and trails to enjoy during the fall.
+This national park has miles of beautiful forests and trails to enjoy during the fall, and it’s free to visit!

 Some things I highly recommend seeing/doing during peak color include: